grahamjh99/VisionDrive/README.md

 ## Requirements

 ### Hardware
-The Convolution Neural Network models are extremely memory intesive due in part to the large amount of images being processed.
-It is recommended that to repeat this work the user has at minimum 80 Gb of RAM.
-Variables were saved for training the model to save time.
-These files took up about 240 Gb of space in total while the data for all the trips was about 55 Gb including the images in total.
+The Convolution Neural Network (CNN) model is extremely memory intesive due in part to the large amount of images being processed.
+It is recommended that to repeat this work the user has at minimum 64 Gb of RAM.
+Variables were saved for training the model to speed up training different itterations of the model.
+These files took up about 57 Gb of space in total while the data for all the trips was about 60 Gb including the images in total.
 ### Software
 | Library | Module | Purpose |
 | --- | --- | --- |